tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 combining two dots.

 Now, forget about the "ä" I just gave as an example.
-Let's say that I want to insert a single code point, "◌̈" (U+0308 Combining Diaeresis) into NFC text.
+Let's say that I want to insert a single code point, "¨̈" (U+0308 Combining Diaeresis) into NFC text.
 Let's also say that the insertion position is right after a letter "o".
-If I do the insertion and then walk away, I would have broken the NFC normaliztion, because "o" followed by "◌̈"" is supposed to combine to form "ö" (U+00F6 Latin Small Letter O with Diaeresis).
+If I do the insertion and then walk away, I would have broken the NFC normaliztion, because "o" followed by "¨" is supposed to combine to form "ö" (U+00F6 Latin Small Letter O with Diaeresis).

-Similar things can happen when deleting text -- sometimes the deletion can leave two code points next to each other that should interact in some way that did not apply when they were separated, before the deletion.
+Similar things can happen when deleting text -- sometimes the deletion can leave two code points next to each other that should interact in some way that did not apply when they were separate, before the deletion.

 ```cpp
 std::string s = /* ... */;                            // using a std::string to store UTF-8